Ōoku: The Inner Chambers: Tsunayoshi

 Tsunayoshi became the fifth Shogun, and together with her Chief Retainer, Yanagisawa Yoshiyasu, she demonstrated political skills that were a complete change from those of her predecessor, while at the same time using her lovely and bewitching appearance to lead a wild sex life.
 Tsunayoshi fell in love with Emonnosuke, a candidate for a Concubine brought from Kyoto by her Official Husband, Takatsukasa Nobuhira, but Emonnosuke declined the position due to his age, and instead accepted the position of the General Director of the Ōoku.

 Just then, Tsunayoshi was forced to have another child due to the sudden death of Matsu, the only heir she had already had.
 This led to an intensified power struggle for Tsunayoshi's favor between her father Keishō-in, Emonnosuke, and the Concubines who represented each of them.
 Tsunayoshi could not ignore her father's affection for her, continued to have sexual intercourse with young men even after she reached menopause, and her reputation declined in Edo, aided by the Akō Incident and the Edicts on Compassion for Living Things.
 Tsunayoshi, who was unable to rule well and produce an heir, wondered why she was still alive, but Emonnosuke told her that the relationship between a woman and a man was not limited to procreation.
 Tsunayoshi, who was united with Emonnosuke, broke the curse of her father and nominated Ienobu, the daughter of Tsunashige, whom her father disliked, as the next Shogun, but Emonnosuke died suddenly soon after.

-Later, her father, Keishō-in, passed away, and Tsunayoshi contracted measles and became critically ill.
+Later, her father, Keishō-in, died, and Tsunayoshi contracted measles and became critically ill.
 Her Chief Retainer, Yoshiyasu, visited Tsunayoshi on her sickbed and suffocated her to death while confessing her secret feelings for Tsunayoshi.
 Her death was officially ruled as death by measles, and Yoshiyasu left Edo Castle as Ienobu assumed the shogunate.

 Ienobu

 The story takes place a little further back in time, during the rule of Tsunayoshi.
 Katsuta Sakyō, who was living a life of idleness in Edo, was picked up after being injured in a betting dispute by Manabe Akifusa, Ienobu's Chief Retainer.
-Sakyō eventually fell in love with Akifusa, but her intention was to make him Ienobu's Concubine.
+Sakyō eventually fell in love with Akifusa, but she intended to make him Ienobu's Concubine.
 Sakyō met Ienobu and was impressed by her personality, and they had a child together, Chiyo, who would later become her successor.

 Ienobu, who became the sixth Shogun, struggled to correct Tsunayoshi's maladministration and was expected by the common people to be a stateswoman, but due to frailty, she died three years after assuming the shogunate.
 At this time, Sakyō had a half-hearted one-night stand with Akifusa, who was disturbed by her proprietress's death, which became the prelude to the Ejima-Ikushima affair.